Wedding Videographer Northern Ireland - Best Films

 If you are outside of NI, contact me.
 Katherine and Damian both live in Australia and wanted to get married and have their reception where the groom was born and raised in NI, so Katherine booked me through email for their wedding video.

-I’m the best wedding videographer in Northern Ireland, so stay tuned to the blog.
+I’m the best wedding videographer, so stay tuned to the blog.
 If you're in doubt about whether you should have a wedding video, have a quick read through my blog posts.
 Thank you for considering me.

-What you get and a link to an example on this website and my YouTube channel.
+What you get and a link to an example on this website and my wedding video Northern Ireland YouTube playlist.
 This is a full day.

 Usually starts at about 11 am.